-In Maryland, natural parents are presumed the natural custodians of their children.
+In Maryland, natural parents are presumed to be the natural custodians of their children.
 The law does not seek to favor a mother or a father over the other.
 Maryland law applies the best interests of the child standard in determining which parent should have custody or visitation when one or both parents seek custody or visitation.
 Custody and visitation determinations are never permanent.
 A parent can later seek to modify a custody or visitation order.
 In deciding the best interests of the child, the factors to be considered by the judge will include the following:

 • Current primary caregiver